This post may contain affiliate links. Please read our privacy policy.

 It’s a deliciously festive blend of spices that’s perfect for any fall-inspired baked good.
 It’s also pretty amazing as a topping for your morning oatmeal, a frothy latte, or mixing with sugar for the ultimate cinnamon toast!

-I’m pretty much a self-professed spice hoarder, so Penzey’s makes almost as happy as Nordstrom does.
+I’m pretty much a self-professed spice hoarder, so Penzey’s makes me almost as happy as Nordstrom does.
 Seriously, it’s pretty close.

 So any time I stumble across a recipe that calls for a special spice blend, my first thought is if I have what I need to make it myself.